 On the development branch (in the GIT's version control this is referred to as ‘the master’), Check_MK's future is being developed.
 So that developers, users and other interested parties can at any time get an impression of the current state of the software, every day between 0:00 and 6:00 Middle European Time an installations package for all supported Linux distribution versions will be created.
 These packages are called Daily builds, GIT-Snapshots or Developer versions, and they represent the exact state of the software's development at the start of every day.

 The daily versions will naturally often contain some bugs, since it contains a more or less ‘random’ snapshot of the current state of the software.
 In contrast to the stable and Innovation Versions, Daily builds also generate no new development branch, and thus cannot be patched by us.
-The only possibility for correcting an error in a daily build is to install a newer daily version in which the error has been corrected.
-Unfortunately, this newer version can of course contain a newer, diffent error.
+The only way to correct an error in a daily build, is to replace it with a newer daily build which may have it's own problems.
 For this reason a daily version should never be used for a production environment.

 Nevertheless, the daily builds are very useful if you as a user wish to try out new features in real time.
 This is especially applicable if you yourself have commissioned us to develop the feature!